addshore/WMPHPLabsDumpScanner/README.md

 This tool allows for easy scanning of dumps of WMF wikis without having to first download them.

-This tool can be found at http://tools.wmflabs.org/dumpscan/
+This tool used to be at http://tools.wmflabs.org/dumpscan/ but is no longer deployed

 ## Install